PolRuizVicente/03_JavaScript-foundations__starter/STARTER_QUESTIONS.md

 ### Which are the most used var naming conventions in JS?

 ```
-The most used is camalCase
+The most used is camalCas
 ```

 ## About operators